gggliuye/VIO/docs/deepblue/LM.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 **Velocity, Gravity Vector and Metric Scale Initialization** (The gravity scale will not be traited as a pre-defined value in this process)

+**Accelerometer bias**, as the author claimed, the accelerometer bias is coupled with gravity, and due to the large magnitude of the gravity vector comparing to platform dynamics, and the relatively short during of the initailization phase, these bias terms are hard to observe.

 As a result, therefor the state variable should be :

 .. math::